GitSparTV/SparTask/README.md

 A replacement for default Windows shell task bar.

+## Main idea
-Main idea: Leave windows you want for now.
+Leave windows you want for now.
 No needs in searching for needed window in Alt+Tab, just add icon when you need it and remove when done.

 This program was made originally from [DeeShell by pravin](https://github.com/pravin/deeshell)